 His powers were believed to be strongest at noon but would weaken at sunset.
 Having to pass through Akhet (the horizon) to the underworld, the Pharaoh’s soul would merge with Ra’s, to help Him fight the demons that he encountered on the way.
 Thus, the Pharaoh was more than a human to the people of ancient Egypt.

 Ruling for around 22 years, she is probably one of the most impressive pharaohs of Egypt.
 Hatchepsut was the fifth pharaoh of Egypt.
 She succeeded to the throne of Egypt in 1478 BC.
 Hatchepsut was the wife of Thutmose II (her half-brother as well).
 When he died leaving the throne to his young son, Thutmose III, Hatchepsut became the two-year-old’s reagent.

 And Then A Queen

 However, later on, she went ahead and took up the task of ruling, herself.
 Some say because she was ambitious but others say that she did it to save the kingdom for her son.

 Knowing that her power grab was highly controversial, Hatshepsut fought to defend its legitimacy.
 Pointing to her royal lineage and claiming that her father had appointed her his successor.
 She sought to reinvent her image.
 Thus, in statues and paintings of that time, she ordered that she be portrayed as a male pharaoh, with a beard and large muscles.
 In other images, however, she appeared in traditional female regalia.

-We are thankful that we revel in the knowledge of existence of the one of the most powerful women of all times.
+We are thankful that we revel in the knowledge of the existence of one of the most powerful women of all time.